Rowland Hill: Colonisation of South Australia

 The colonisation of South Australia was a project of Edward Gibbon Wakefield, who believed that many of the social problems in Britain were caused by overcrowding and overpopulation.
 In 1832 Rowland Hill published a tract called Home colonies: sketch of a plan for the gradual extinction of pauperism, and for the diminution of crime, based on a Dutch model.

 Hill then served from 1833 until 1839 as secretary of the South Australian Colonization Commission, which worked successfully to establish a settlement without convicts at what is today Adelaide.
-The political economist Robert Torrens was chairman of the Commission.
+The political economist Robert Torrens was chairman of the commission.
 Under the South Australia Act 1834, the colony was to embody the ideals and best qualities of British society, shaped by religious freedom and a commitment to social progress and civil liberties.

-Hill was an advocate for proportional representation.
-Adelaide was one of the first places in the world to use the "British form of pro-rep" Single transferable voting in the mid-1800s.
+Hill's famous pamphlet Post Office Reform was authored during his tenure as secretary of the South Australian Colonization Commission, and there are strong parallels between Hill's economic argument for uniform pricing of postal rates and the uniform pricing of land in Wakefield’s scheme of colonization that was followed in South Australia.

+Hill, like his father, was a fan of proportional representation.
+As a member of the Colonization Commission, Hill convinced the Commission to give Adelaide an election system that provided for minority representation.
+Although not STV, the system used was based on the Hare quota.
+This was said to be the first application of proportional representation to a public election in the world.

+The Commission's annual report, written by Hill, said the novel system was to be used to "make timely provision against the arbitrary power that under popular governments the majority exercise over the minority....
+[By use of the quorum], parties shall bear the same proportion to each other in the Council that they may bear in the elective body [the electorate]."

 Rowland Hill's sister, Caroline Clark, her husband Francis, and their large family migrated to South Australia in 1850.